TheFlemoid/ESP-IDF-MPU6050/README.md

     .should_calibrate = true,                 // True if you want to calibrate, false otherwise .calibration_axis = Z                     // Can be X, Y, or Z.  Pick the axis that is
                                               // perpendicular to the Earths surface in your application.
-                                              // Axes are usually silkscreened on the module.
+                                              // Axes are usually silk screened on the module.
 };
 ```
-After creating this struct, initialize the MPU6050 by calling
+After creating this struct, initialize the MPU6050 by calling:
 ```
 setup_mpu_sensor(&i2cConfig, &mpuConfig)
 ```
 Passing in a reference to your i2c_master_bus_handle_t struct as well as your MPU6050_CONFIG struct.
-This will cause the library to set up the MPU6050 I2C device on the bus, and will calibrate the MPU6050 if this was requested.
+This will cause the library to set up the MPU6050 I2C device on the bus, and will calibrate the MPU6050 if that was requested.

-Calibration consists of taking several (default 200) readings over approximately two seconds, averaging those readings out, and then determining "offsets" between what the readings were and what they should have been.
+Calibration consists of taking several (default 200) readings over approximately two seconds, averaging those readings, and then determining "offsets" between what the readings were and what they should have been.
 These offsets are used in later readings to correct for sensor inaccuracy.
 In order for this process to be accurate, during calibration the module MUST be kept:
  - steady, not rotating on any axis
  - level, with the axis that should be perpendicular to the Earth (and thus experiencing 1G of linear acceleration) facing the correct direction